What Does A Yellow Card Mean In Volleyball? (Find Out Some Interesting Facts About “Yellow Cards” In Volleyball!)

 What Happens When You Get A Yellow Card?

-Both yellow and red cards are means to penalize a player/coach for a misconduct behavior during a volleyball game.
-Just like every other sports, yellow cards are used to caution or warn players/coaches, while red cards are used to punish players/coaches for a more serious offenses.
-When a player/coach is red carded, he or she will be dismissed from the field of play.
+Both yellow and red cards are means to penalize a player/coach for misconduct behavior during a volleyball game.
+Just like every other sport, yellow cards are used to caution or warn players/coaches, while red cards are used to punish players/coaches for more serious offenses.
+When a player/coach is red-carded, he or she will be dismissed from the field of play.
 Also, two yellow cards can result in an automatic red card.

 What Does A Yellow Card Mean?

-When a referee wants to officially warn a player for breaking the rules of the game, he raise up a yellow card in the air.
+When a referee wants to officially warn a player for breaking the rules of the game, he raises up a yellow card in the air.
 This yellow card indicates a stern warning, meaning that the player has one more chance before being sent off.
-Any player who is being yellow carded needs to be very careful throughout the remaining of the game play.
+Any player who is being yellow-carded needs to be very careful throughout the remainder of the gameplay.

 What Do Yellow And Red Cards Mean In Volleyball?